-Q&A: Taking CX to the next level with personalisation
+Q&A: Taking CX to the next level with personalization

 Leala Shah Crawford & Brittany Tin

-Leala Shah Crawford, leader of Deloitte Digital’s Data Sciences, Analytics and Personalisation (DSAP) offering, and Brittany Tin, consultant in DSAP, sit down to share their expertise on how organisations can maximise growth by embracing personalisation.
+Leala Shah Crawford, leader of Deloitte Digital’s Data Sciences, Analytics and Personalization (DSAP) offering, and Brittany Tin, consultant in DSAP, sit down to share their expertise on how organizations can maximize growth by embracing personalization.

-What would you say is the shared definition of personalisation in today’s digital ecosystem?
+What would you say is the shared definition of personalization in today’s digital ecosystem?

 Leala Shah Crawford